CodisLabs/codis/README.md

 ##Features

+* Extremely simple to use
-* Supports most of Redis commands (see ALL)
+* Supports most of Redis commands, Fully compatible with twemproxy(https://github.com/twitter/twemproxy)
 * Native Redis clients are supported
 * Safe and transparent data migration, Easily add or remove nodes on-demand.
-* GUI dashboard & admin tool with RESTful APIs
+* GUI dashboard & admin tools
-* CLI admin tools is also provided
+* Command-line interface is also provided
+* RESTful APIs

 ## Build and Install